Kotlin/kotlin-by-example/examples/05_stdlib/14_sorted.md

 </div>

-1. Define a collection of shuffled numbers.
+1. Defines a collection of shuffled numbers.
-2. Sorting it in the natural order.
+2. Sorts it in the natural order.
-2. Sorting it in the inverted natural order by using `-it` as a selector function.
+2. Sorts it in the inverted natural order by using `-it` as a selector function.